 She’ll roll on hard surfaces like concrete or paving stones.
 But like many dogs she especially likes to roll in grass.
 And she is not alone.

 It isn’t unusual to see a dog rolling in grass.
 Many dogs roll in grass on a daily basis if given the opportunity.
 And look utterly blissful while they are doing it.

 Others never seem to roll around on their backs at all.
 My younger Labrador Rachael rarely rolls.

-Actually there are a number of reasons why a dog might roll in the grass.
-Let’s take them one at a time
+Actually, there are a number of possible answers to the question, “Why do dogs roll around in the grass?”
+Let’s take them one at a time.

-Mostly, to the human nose, grass just smells like, well, grass.
+To the human nose, grass mostly just smells like, well, grass.
 But to a dog, one patch of grass may smell quite different to another.

-Some grassy places may contain the scents and smells left behind by other animals.
-Urine for example.
+Some grassy places may contain the scents and smells left behind by other animals, such as urine, for example.

 And your dog may be rolling to cover himself in this scent.

 Even worse, you may have a dog who loves to roll in grass that other animals have pooped in.

 My own Lab Tess really loves to roll in fox poop, which has a very strong smell indeed.